Home Page

 CSCI 152 - Interdisciplinary Computer Science II.
 3 Credits.

 Offered autumn and spring.
 Offered at both Mountain Campus and Missoula College.
-Prereq., CSCI 151 or CSCI 126; and M 162 or M 171 or M 172 or M 273 and prereq./coreq., M 151.
+Prereq., CSCI 151 and M 162 or M 171 or M 172 or M 273.
+Prereq. or coreq., M 151.
 Survey of computer science topics including recursion, basic data structures, algorithms, computational theory, computing architecture, and modern software development practices.

 CSCI 172 - Intro to Computer Modeling.
 3 Credits.

 Offered fall and spring.
-Offered at Missoula College.
+Offered on the Mountain Campus and at Missoula College.
 Problem solving and data modeling using computer productivity software.
 Emphasis using spreadsheets and database for data analysis.

 CSCI 181 - Web Design and Programming.
 3 Credits.